coding-to-music/gpu-price-tracker-mern-table/README.md

 ## Todo
 - Add Heroku Scheduler to deployed website on Heroku
-- Add Canada Computers to list of retailers
+- Add Canada Computers and Amazon to scrapers
 - Fix Best Buy image scraping on lazy load